-It also activates GABA receptors in the brain to minimize anxiety, insomnia, and other signs of a GABA deficiency.
-(11)
+Additionally, taurine activates GABA receptors in the brain to minimize anxiety, insomnia, and other signs of a GABA deficiency.

-If you tend to be anxious and have trouble concentrating or sleeping, taurine can calm and focus your anxious, distractible mind.
+If you tend to be anxious and have trouble concentrating or sleeping, taurine can calm and focus an anxious, distractible mind.

 Tryptophan unfairly gets its 15 minutes of fame every Thanksgiving as the ingredient in turkey that makes you tired.

-(That’s a brain myth that refuses to die.
-It’s all those carbs you eat that make you tired.)
+(That’s a myth that refuses to die.
+It’s all those carbs you eat that make you tired, not tryptophan.)

-Tryptophan is essential for the formation of two important brain chemicals: serotonin, the “happy molecule,” and melatonin, a hormone that helps regulate our sleep cycle.
+Tryptophan is essential for the formation of two important brain chemicals: serotonin, the “happy molecule,” and melatonin, a hormone that helps regulate the sleep cycle.

-Besides increasing your memory and ability to focus, tryptophan is helpful for a wide variety of mental health disorders including depression, anxiety, ADHD, OCD, and SAD.
-(12)
+Besides helping to improve your memory and ability to focus, tryptophan is helpful for a wide variety of mental health disorders including:

-Oddly, tryptophan supplements work even better than eating foods high in tryptophan since protein blocks the synthesis of tryptophan into serotonin.
-(13)
+Oddly, tryptophan supplements work even better than eating foods high in tryptophan since the protein in foods blocks the synthesis of tryptophan into serotonin.

-Tyrosine is a precursor for dopamine, the neurotransmitter that keeps you focused and motivated.
+Tyrosine is a precursor for dopamine, the neurotransmitter that helps keep you focused and motivated.

 Dopamine plays a huge role in depression and addictions of all kinds.

-If procrastination, lack of focus or drive are holding you back, consider an acetyl-l-tyrosine supplement.
+If procrastination or lack of focus or drive are holding you back, consider taking a tyrosine supplement.

 Theanine, also called l-theanine, is one of the most unusual brain enhancers.

-It’s found almost exclusively in tea (green, black, and white) and helps you enter an optimal state of relaxed concentration with no drowsiness.
-(15)
+It is found almost exclusively in tea (green, black, white, and oolong) and helps you enter an optimal state of relaxed concentration, with no drowsiness.

 Nootropic Herbal Supplements

-Nootropic herbs have a long history of traditional use and a large body of research-based evidence to attest to both their safety and effectiveness.
+Nootropic herbs have a long history of traditional use and a large body of research-based evidence to back their claims of safety and effectiveness.

 7. American Ginseng (Panax quinquefolius)